barumau/pandunia/english/english-pandunia.md

 thank (thanks, thank you) - danke
 thanks to - danko de
 that is (in other words, i.e., alias) - alonamo
-the - le
+the - la
 the Grenadines - Grenadin nesia
-their - losi
+their - yemon su
 theism - devisme
 theist - deviste
 theocracy - deukratia